DavePearce/Homepage/content/blog/11_strong_updates_rust.md

 ## Strong Updates in Rust

-Alright, so that completes the intro on strong updates.  _But, what has this got to do with Rust?_ Well, the borrow checker performs strong updates in some situations _but not others_.
-In fact, it doesn't always apply a strong update when it could.
-Whilst you might think it is a somewhat academic exercise to consider edge cases like this, I find it helps me better understand the borrow checker.
-Furthermore, it could suggest ways in which the borrow checker might be improved.
+Alright, that completes the intro on strong updates.  _But, what has this got to do with Rust?_ Well, the borrow checker performs strong updates in some situations.  _But, it doesn't always apply them when it could_.
+Whilst considering edge cases like this is a somewhat academic exercise, I find it useful for understanding the borrow checker.
+And, perhaps, it could even suggest ways to improve the borrow checker.

-As a start, here's a simple example which is accepted by `rustc`:
+Here is a simple example accepted by `rustc`:

 ```Rust
 fn main() {